nrfconnect/sdk-nrf/samples/nrf5340/empty_app_core/README.rst

 =======
 1. Program this sample to the application core.
 #.
 Program the Zephyr's :ref:`zephyr:blinky-sample` to the network core.
 #.
-Observe the LEDs on the board.
+Observe the LEDs on the kit.

 Dependencies
 ************